 Personally, if we found these troublesome ingredients in dog foods that are meant to be complete meals, we’d take a hard pass.
 However, we can overlook these in the case of treats provided that these are only given sparingly.

 Beneful does not provide any specific information about their ingredients except to say that they meet or exceed federal and state requirements.

 The FAQ section of the Beneful website does provide some information about AAFCO and how Beneful products meet the standards for “complete and balanced” nutritional adequacy according to AAFCO nutrient profiles.

 Just because a product meets the minimum nutritional requirements set forth by AAFCO isn’t necessarily a guarantee of quality, however – you will find detailed information about the quality of Beneful products below.

 Beneful Dog Food Recall History

-- In March 2016, the Purina Company issued a voluntary recall for Beneful wet dog food tubs having a “Best By” date between June 2019 and August 2019 with the first four digits of the production code ranging from 5363 to 6054 for two products: Beneful Prepared Meals (all varieties) and Beneful Chopped Blends (all varieties) because they may not contain the recommended level of vitamins and minerals.
+- In March 2016, the Purina Company issued a voluntary recall for Beneful wet dog food tubs having a “Best By” date between June 2020 and August 2020 with the first four digits of the production code ranging from 5363 to 6054 for two products: Beneful Prepared Meals (all varieties) and Beneful Chopped Blends (all varieties) because they may not contain the recommended level of vitamins and minerals.

 What Kind of Dog Food Does Beneful Offer?